Copyright © Nucleus Medical Media, Inc.

 There are two main types of cholesterol:

-- Low-density lipoprotein (LDL) cholesterol—This is often referred to as the "bad" cholesterol because it increases the risk of heart disease.
-High levels allow plaque to build up in your arteries.
-Levels less than 100 mg/dL (2.6 mmol/L) are considered optimal.
+- Low-density lipoprotein (LDL) cholesterol—This is often referred to as the "bad" cholesterol because it is more likely to stick to the walls of your blood vessels.
+High LDL cholesterol levels increases the risk of heart disease.

 Abnormal cholesterol levels are sometimes caused by genetic conditions or medications that lead to low HDL o